-19.6 SDI Clock Synchronization
+18.6 SDI Clock Synchronization

 Certain Sutron SDI-12 sensors (such as the SDR, RLR, and the CF Bubbler) support a command to set the time of the sensor via SDI-12.
-SatLink 3 takes advantage of that feature, and periodically sets the clock of the sensors using an SDI-12 command, ensuring that all devices share a common time.
+The system takes advantage of that feature, and periodically sets the clock of the sensors using an SDI-12 command, ensuring that all devices share a common time.

-When recording is enabled and every 24 hours thereafter SatLink 3 performs a time sync with all the Sutron devices that support the XDT! command.
-The time sync is started by sending an I! command to every SDI-12 device that SatLink 3 has been set up to measure.
+When recording is enabled, and every 24 hours thereafter, the station performs a time sync with all the Sutron devices that support the XDT! command.
+The time sync is started by sending an I! command to every SDI-12 device that has been set up.
 If the device replies favorably to the I! command, an XDT! command is issued to the device.
-SatLink 3 then decides whether to sync that device's clock based on the time difference between SatLink 3 and the device.
+The system then decides whether to sync that device's clock based on the time difference between the system and the device.

 This process is automatic and cannot be disabled.
-It was introduced in SatLink 3 version 8.09.